 I was wrong.

-There was so much more to learn.
-From identifying sinister moles to real life case studies (some a little hard hitting).
+The MelanomaMe - Saving Lives Course - Checking moles course proved there was way more to learn, for instance - From identifying sinister moles to real life case studies (some a little hard hitting).

 Among us students, were Podiatrists, Massage therapists, Beauty Therapists and 2 ladies who had brought out a fantastic Fake tan with an inbuilt SPF 50 (I must purchase this)